brunsgaard/berlin-talk-2017/talk.md

 #### Jonas Brunsgaard

 * Interested in software arhitecture, elegant code and best practices
 * Designing and building an upcomming end-to-end data science platform

 ---

 template: inverse

 # From **DATA** to **PREDICTION**

+a gentle introduction to building predictive models aimed at developers

 ---